What's the difference? Which is better?

 Sound Pressure Waveform Differences Between Equal Length and Unequal Length

 What you are looking at is the sound pressure recorded at the end of the exhaust for two similarly setup cars.
-The top is my 2011 STI with the stock exhaust manifold.
+The top is my 2011 STI with the stock header.
 The bottom is my buddy Lukes 2010 STI with a Killer B 4:1 equal length manifold.
 Both of our cars have 3 turbo backs and nearly identical setups otherwise.

 The bottom graph is smooth, equal, and ideal like a steady heartbeat.
 This is the difference in sound, its the sound of efficiency.